 The clinical and scientific evidence for red light therapy is quite convincing.
 But it's imperative to choose a device that delivers the right amount of light within an ideal range of wavelength.
 This will allow you to experience the benefits of red light therapy in an easy and convenient way.

 Admittedly, we're a little biased.
-But with the Joovv Light, you can reap the rewards of red light therapy in the convenience of your own home in less than 4 minutes a day.
+But with the Joovv Light, you can reap the rewards of red light therapy in the convenience of your own home in less than 10 minutes per day.
 Check it out.
 We don't think you'll be disappointed!

 (1) Facial Rejuvenation in the Triangle of ROS – Andrei P. Sommer and Dan Zhu – Institute of micro and Nanomaterials, University of Ulm, 89081 Ulm, Germany July 24, 2009